A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical

 The distribution in Figure \ref{fig:i_logR_joint} shows a clear positive trend between $i$-band magnitude and $\log R_i$ defined in \S\ref{subsec:catalog_logRi}: as expected for a flux-limited radio sample, optically fainter counterparts tend to have larger radio-to-optical ratios.
 Despite this overall trend, the distributions of the Clean VLASS-HSC-FIRST and Clean VLASS-HSC-LoTSS subsamples largely follow the same locus as the parent Clean VLASS--HSC sample, indicating that additional radio cross-matches reduce only the sample size rather than selecting a fundamentally different optical--radio regime.

 Quantitatively, the Clean VLASS--HSC sample with ${\rm S/N}(i)\ge 5$ contains $N=22,681$ sources, of which $N(\log R_i>1)=20,870$ satisfy a conventional ``radio-loud'' criterion based on the radio-to-optical ratio.
 Adopting $\log R_i=4$ as a practical threshold for an extremely radio-loud population \citep[ERG;][]{Ichikawa2021WERGS4}, we identify $N(\log R_i>4)=950$ sources.
-Approximately 50 \% of these extremely radio-loud objects are bright enough to be within the representative UNIONS $i$-band depth ($i\le 24.3$), with $N(\log R_i>4,\ i\le 24.3)=497$.
-The remaining $\log R_i>4$ sources are optically fainter than the UNIONS limit and are therefore preferentially accessible via deeper optical imaging such as HSC-SSP, highlighting the value of HSC-based identifications for assembling large samples of high radio-to-optical ratio systems.
+For comparison with wide-area optical surveys such as UNIONS, approximately 50 \% of these extremely radio-loud objects are bright enough to be within the representative UNIONS $i$-band depth ($i\le 24.3$), with $N(\log R_i>4,\ i\le 24.3)=497$.
+The remaining $\log R_i>4$ sources are optically fainter than the representative UNIONS limit and are therefore preferentially accessible via deeper optical imaging such as HSC-SSP, highlighting the value of HSC-based identifications for assembling large samples of high radio-to-optical ratio systems.